rickwporter/openapi-spec-tools/CLI_GEN.md

 1. Create CLI layout file
 1. Run code generation tool

 The sections below walks through a "widget" service.
-The `examples/pets-cli` is provided as a more concrete example.
+The `examples/pets-cli` is provided as a more concrete, complete example.

 ### Creating virtual environment